 I could almost taste them.
 Almost.

 So, unlike my sweet potato experiment, I won't be trying blackberries again any time soon, if ever.
-Some of the finer things in life are not free and must be purchased at the grocery store.
+Some of the finer things in life are not free—but they CAN be purchased at the grocery store! :)